danilosierrac/gilbert-index/_posts/2017-03-15-sweet-compounding.md

 * The **dividends** of stock index funds
 * And the **interest** of bond index funds (known as coupon payments)

-And when put together in a smart portfolio, like that of a [low-cost three fund portfolio](https://www.bogleheads.org/wiki/Three-fund_portfolio), and thoughtful asset allocation, you’re in great position to achieve financial freedom thanks to the power of compounding.
+And when put together in a thoughtful portfolio and asset allocation, you’re in great position to achieve financial freedom thanks to the power of compounding.

 Because the way you win the compounding game is to keep investment costs low and seek out investments that pay you dividends and interest.
 This is how your money compounds.